Fred Rouse (gridiron football)

-High school career
+Early life

 Rouse attended Lincoln High School in his home town of Tallahassee, Florida, and was teammates with Antonio Cromartie until his sophomore year.
 As a senior, he had 608 receiving yards and eight touchdowns, for an average of 20.1 yards per catch.
 He was a Parade All-American and invited to the U.S. Army All-American Bowl, where he had five receptions for 29 yards and 55 yards in punt returns.

 Regarded as a five-star recruit by Rivals.com, Rouse was ranked as the No. 2 wide receiver prospect in his class behind only Patrick Turner.
 He once declared that he felt ready to jump straight from the high school level to the NFL.
 He was heavily recruited out of high school and signed with the Florida State Seminoles, over scholarship offers from Alabama, Texas, Miami (FL), and Florida.

 College career

-During Rouse's sole NCAA season, he was in the Seminoles' starting lineup at the 2006 Orange Bowl against Penn State and finished the season with 6 receptions for 114 yards and one touchdown as a true freshman.
-Rouse then transferred to UTEP, where he sat out the 2006 season, due to NCAA transfer rules.
-Rouse later transferred to Concordia College, Selma.
+During Rouse's freshman NCAA season, he was in the Seminoles' starting lineup at the 2006 Orange Bowl against Penn State and finished the season with 6 receptions for 114 yards and one touchdown as a true freshman.
+Rouse then transferred to the University of Texas-El Paso, where he sat out the 2006 season, due to NCAA transfer rules.
+As a redshirt sophomore at UTEP in 2007, he played in 10 games and averaged 15.2 yards a catch with 2 touchdowns.
+Rouse later transferred to Concordia College, Selma, an unaffiliated institution, for his junior and senior seasons.